ln -sf ../Data

 # Write code here - bed file

-Only 1 individual has been removed, while 26686 variants where above the filtering threshold.
+, only 1 individual has been removed (164 people left), while 26686 variants where above the filtering threshold.

 We can see a preview of the output files: those are again a set of fam